Welcome to the March 2013 newsletter from MathsBank.

 Things are getting busy here as we gear up for another exam season.
 For the students among you, it's time to make sure you're really on top of each topic as you begin to think about revision work.

 We finally have a date from the publisher, Colourpoint, about a release date for the AS book: this will take place in May this year.
 See the publisher's website for more details.
 There is still no news about a publication date for the A2 book, but we are assuming that will take place later this year.
 If you are waiting for a copy of either book, sorry again for the delay.
 You will get your promised book in due course.
 Thanks again if you helped out with these reviews.

 KS2 Practice Papers

-A quick reminder about the practice papers being developed at our sister website at Orchard Education Solutions .
+Just a reminder about a set of practice papers being developed for our sister website at Orchard Education Solutions .
 There is a collection of Key Stage 2 worksheets on a wide range of topics.
 There are also practice papers for the Northern Ireland Transfer Test, and these should be useful for anybody requiring extra KS2 test materials.
 There are also now some A-Level practice papers here for the C1 and C2 modules, Edexcel and CCEA specifications.

 Check out the MathsBank Blog for the latest Maths Education news.
 Why not click the 'Follow' button on the right-hand side of the page.

 The new stories since we last wrote to you: